jkfaris94/jkfaris94/README.md

 I'm a full-stack developer with a passion for solving real-world problems through clean, scalable code.
 I'm currently wrapping up a full-time coding bootcamp while building a portfolio of personal and professional projects.

+💻 What I'm Working On

+- Developing a client platform and app for personal training, designed to scale for online and virtual coaching.
+- Building features for custom exercise programming, progress tracking, and a seamless user experience.

 ## 🧠 What I'm Learning
 - React, Node.js, Express, MongoDB
 - PostgreSQL, REST APIs